Tiny Time Saver – Firikyiwa African Bell Instrument

-This instrument is my newest favorite toy/tiny time saver in the music room.
+The Firikyiwa is a percussion instrument from African and is my newest favorite toy/tiny time saver in the music room.
 I saw my friend Sarah Lillie use this years ago with her classes and I’ve ALWAYS wanted one.
 This year on the requisition cycle I decided that I should spend the money and finally buy one.
-It’s only $12.50 from Amazon, and it’s totally worth it.
+It’s only $16.95 from West Music., and it’s totally worth it.
 Let me tell you a little more about it… and then you can rush off and put in a purchase order.
 Seriously, this little instrument is awesome!

 The Firikyiwa is an instrument from Ghana that is often called a “thumb bell” or an “African Castanet.”
 It’s a wonderful little instrument comes in two pieces, one larger open piece and one piece that looks like an iron ring.
 The larger piece hooks on your middle or index finger and then rests on your other fingers and the ring goes on your thumb.
 It works like a castanet in that you click the ring piece down onto the larger metal piece to make a clicking sound.
 It definitely doesn’t sound like a bell to me, but does make a clear and loud clanging sound.
 It cuts through any sort of noise or music that’s going on.
 It’s easy to hear, nonpitched, and not too distracting.